This Friday, a special song will find its home.

 Suddenly, everything made sense.
 Like many others, I have seen Bridegroom.
 Remembering the documentary, the title of Bertines song, “På Kanten” (“On the edge”), was taking on a new meaning.

 Bridegroom chronicles the story of Shane Bitney Crone and his same-sex partner Thomas Lee “Tom” Bridegroom, who died in a tragic accident.
 After Bridegroom’s death, Crone found himself cut off and deprived of any legal protection.
-The film tells the story of their 6-year-long relationship, and the struggles Crone faced after Bridegroom’s death, including the family not allowing Crone to attend the funeral of his life partner.
-(Text taken from Wikipedia).
+The film tells the story of their 6-year-long relationship, and the struggles Crone faced after Bridegroom’s death.
+Bridegroom’s family didn’t allow Crone to attend the funeral of his partner.
+(Source: Wikipedia).

 Tomorrow, inspired by this story, Bertine will sing:

-…om motet vil holde, om nervene ryker… på kanten, der vet jeg, de smarteste stryker… (quote taken from the song).
+…om motet vil holde, om nervene ryker… på kanten, der vet jeg, de smarteste stryker… (quote taken from the song, Norwegian).

 Bridegroom is a sad, but hauntingly beautiful love story.
 If you’re feeling emotional, brace yourself.
 Here’s the trailer.